guido57/IReye/README.md

 An unattended Raspberry PI 3 with webcam and Infrared remote control

 ### Overview
-The Raspberry PI, equipped with a loudspeaker and optionally with a HDMI screen lets you to remote connect to: issue IR commands to a TV or similar view and listen from the USB camera connected to the PI The uv4l software platform, with web server runs in the PI.
+With a Raspberry PI, equipped with a loudspeaker and optionally with a HDMI screen, you can connect to it to: issue IR commands to a TV or similar view the USB camera connected to the PI listen from the USB microphone connected to the PI

+LIBRARIES
+The uv4l software platform, with uv4l web and streaming servers run in the PI.
 The lirc libray is installed on the PI.

 See the logic diagram below also.